 LinkResult all information about the link condition that the PMP is assigned to

-Boolean b flag whether variations have to be considered by the model
+Boolean b (on the above example already renamed) flag whether variations have to be considered by the model

 An example of a PMP (simple Dual-Slop model, similar to IEEE 802.11 Model C) is presented below.
 Note that the consistency check is separately shown in section 14.3.2.
 The input parameter are presented in Figure 332 and the algorithm is presented in Figure 333.
 The panel of the simple Dual-Slop model in SEAMCAT is shown in Figure 334.